charming-art/terminal/README.md

   .render();
 ```

-## Getting Variables
+## Instance Properties

-For convince, apps provide methods to get some of internal variables.
+For convince, apps provide methods to get some of instance properties.

 <a name="app-node" href="#app-node">#</a> app.**node**()